Care & Administrative Practice (Degree Route)

 Why take this course?

 This course has been re-opened for applications from those interested in progressing into Adult Nursing only.
-Please note: There are no places currently available for those interested in progression to Mental Health Nursing or those put forward by NHS Grampian.

 This course provides accelerated entry into Year 2 of a Nursing Degree in Adult Nursing, Mental Health Nursing or Learning Disability Nursing at RGU, or specialisation in Learning Disabilities Nursing at Edinburgh Napier University, for applicants put forward by NHS Grampian (NHSG) or level 6 students who meet entry criteria and want to progress.